Expats Talk about Health Insurance and Healthcare in Granada, Nicaragua

 As a foreigner living in Granada, will I have access to public healthcare?
 What is it like?

 "As a foreigner living in Granada, you will have access to public healthcare, but the quality and availability of services may vary.
 Public healthcare in Nicaragua is generally considered to be of lower quality compared to private healthcare facilities.
 The public hospitals and clinics may be overcrowded, understaffed, and lack essential medical supplies.
 Additionally, there might be long waiting times for appointments and treatments.
-It is recommended for foreigners to obtain private health insurance and seek medical care at private hospitals and clinics, which tend to have better facilities, equipment, and staff," wrote one expat.
+It is recommended for foreigners to obtain private health insurance and seek medical care at private hospitals and clinics, which tend to have better facilities, equipment, and staff," said one expat.

 What have your experiences during the pandemic with the local healthcare system been like?